 Increasing Positive Behaviors

 Sometimes, the simplest option is a great option.
-“Catch” your daughter doing something good and praise her for a behavior you want to encourage.
-Since she’s no longer a child, you’re probably not impressed anymore when she meets basic exceptions like putting her plate in the dishwasher, hanging her towel after a shower, and putting her straightener away.
-As parents of teens, it’s easy to focus instead on the behaviors she needs to correct.
-Make an effort to praise your daughter for the things she does right, even if they seem basic.
-When you let her know you notice and appreciate a certain behavior, she’ll be more inclined to repeat that behavior in the future.
+“Catch” your son or daughter doing something good and praise them for a behavior you want to encourage.
+Since they are no longer a child, you’re probably not impressed anymore when they meet basic exceptions like putting their plate in the dishwasher, hanging their towel after a shower, and putting their straightener away.
+As parents of teens, it’s easy to focus instead on the behaviors they need to correct.
+Make an effort to praise your son or daughter for the things they do right, even if they seem basic.
+When you let them know you notice and appreciate a certain behavior, they’ll be more inclined to repeat that behavior in the future.

 Another option to encourage positive behavior is offering a reward (a positive consequence) as immediately as possible.
-Maybe she gets an additional 15 minutes of screen time that evening or is relieved of her evening chore.
+Maybe they get an additional 15 minutes of screen time that evening or is relieved of their evening chore.
 Even quality time with you can be a positive reward.
-You can offer to take her on a drive, get your nails done together, or play a game.
-This will motivate her to do more positive behaviors in the future.
+You can offer to take them on a drive, get your nails done together, or play a game.
+This will motivate them to do more positive behaviors in the future.

 Decreasing Unhealthy Behaviors

 Trying to change or stop your child’s unhealthy behaviors can be one of the trickiest parts of parenthood.
 You want your child to stop screaming, using drugs, self-harming, or coming home after curfew.
-For most parents, the initial reaction is to increase punishment by grounding your daughter, taking her phone, or confiscating the car keys.
-This communicates to your daughter that she’s done something wrong, but doesn’t often help to change the behavior.
+For most parents, the initial reaction is to increase punishment by grounding your son or daughter, taking their phone, or confiscating the car keys.
+This communicates to your son or daughter that they have done something wrong, but doesn’t often help to change the behavior.
 At Sunrise, we focus on two types of consequences: natural consequences and values-based consequences.

 Natural Consequences

 A natural consequence is something that occurs organically as a result of a behavior.
 For example, when you touch a hot stove, you get burned; when you don’t attend class, you fail; when you drive recklessly, you crash.
-Allowing your daughter to experience natural consequences will give her the opportunity to learn the effects of her behavior on her own.
-If your daughter isn’t doing her school work, consider letting her fail the class.
-As painful as that can be to watch, it might be the most effective way for her to learn that poor academic behaviors aren’t helpful for her.
+Allowing your son or daughter to experience natural consequences will give them the opportunity to learn the effects of their behavior on their own.
+If your son or daughter isn’t doing their school work, consider letting them fail the class.
+As painful as that can be to watch, it might be the most effective way for them to learn that poor academic behaviors aren’t helpful for them.

 Values-Based Consequences

-Sometimes, sitting back and letting your daughter experience the natural consequences of her actions is not a viable option.
+Sometimes, sitting back and letting your son or daughter experience the natural consequences of their actions is not a viable option.
 In the cases of self-harm behavior, substance abuse, and eating disorders (to name a few), the natural consequence could be death.
-When you have to intervene in your daughter’s behavior, we generally recommend doing so with a values-based consequence.
+When you have to intervene in your son or daughter’s behavior, we generally recommend doing so with a values-based consequence.

 Whether you’ve defined them or not, all individuals and families have values.
 Common family values might be kindness, respect, cleanliness, safety, communication, and love.
-If your daughter is engaging in self-harming behaviors, you would intervene with the value of safety.
-To keep her safe, her values-based consequence might be hospitalization or residential treatment.
+If your son or daughter is engaging in self-harming behaviors, you would intervene with the value of safety.
+To keep them safe, their values-based consequence might be hospitalization or residential treatment.
 Of course, values-based consequences don’t need to be reserved for extreme circumstances.
-An everyday example is that your daughter teases her younger brother until he cries.
-She’s not living by the family value of kindness.
-As a consequence, you might ask her to do one kind act of service for her brother every day for the next week.
+An everyday example is that your son or daughter teases their younger brother until he cries.
+They are not living by the family value of kindness.
+As a consequence, you might ask them to do one kind act of service for their brother every day for the next week.
 Do your best to make consequences immediate, values-based, creative, and directly related to the behavior you’re trying to correct.

 Ride Out the Extinction Burst

 Imagine that your toddler learns, as they all somehow do, that throwing a tantrum in a public place is the most effective way to get you to say yes.
 And what happens when, one day, you continue to say no?
-She ramps up the tantrum.
+They ramp up the tantrum.
 Surely, you just missed the first one.
 It must not have been loud enough because a public tantrum always works.
 As you hold your ground, the tantrum grows larger, louder, snottier.
-From a psychological place, she knows this is the most reliable method to get that cinnamon candy she doesn’t like but she most definitely needs.
-So she’ll keep trying until you give in or she gives up.
+From a psychological place, they know this is the most reliable method to get that cinnamon candy they don’t like but most definitely needs.
+So they’ll keep trying until you give in or they give up.
 And the latter option could take a while.
 This is an extinction burst.
-It’s a temporary increase in the behavior you’re trying to eliminate in an attempt to get the desired result that she used to get from the behavior.
-Keep in mind that your daughter isn’t necessarily escalating intentionally.
+It’s a temporary increase in the behavior you’re trying to eliminate in an attempt to get the desired result that they used to get from the behavior.
+Keep in mind that your son or daughter isn’t necessarily escalating intentionally.

 Unfortunately, these bursts don’t end with toddlerhood.
-As you’re trying to change your teen daughter’s behavior, you can expect her to increase the behavior before she gives it up.
+As you’re trying to change your teen’s behavior, you can expect them to increase the behavior before they give it up.
 You’ll likely have to endure a lot of painful experiences that could last longer than you expect.
 It’s so much easier to give in to the behavior after you’ve been worn down, but doing so will only reinforce that the problem behavior still works.
-So when you’re resolved to help your daughter change a behavior, prepare and commit to ride out the extinction burst.
-You know what’s happening, and you have a stronger staying power than your teen — even if she’s the most stubborn of them all.
+So when you’re resolved to help your son or daughter change a behavior, prepare and commit to ride out the extinction burst.
+You know what’s happening, and you have a stronger staying power than your teen — even if they are the most stubborn of them all.
 Don’t be hesitant to increase your self-care and brush up on distress tolerance skills to get through this challenging time.

 At Sunrise, we also help our clients to do this for themselves.
 By identifying a behavior they want to change and giving themselves reward, they’re able to increase or decrease the behavior.
 We recently had a client who struggled to seek support.
 She chose to increase this behavior by granting herself 30 minutes to read a book (her favorite activity) each time she reached out for support and talked to someone she needed to.
 As she repeated this pattern, seeking support became more comfortable, and eventually natural, which increased her ability to work through hard experiences.